Florence Pugh Wants Harry Styles To Play A Marvel Hero - NewsBreak

 Florence Pugh Wants Harry Styles To Play A Marvel Hero

-Black Widow star Florence Pugh revealed that she would like to see Harry Styles as a Marvel hero!.
 Florence Pugh’s performance as Yelena Belova in Marvel Studios’ newest film Black Widow was widely hailed as a highlight of the movie.
 The Academy Award-nominated actress became a new fan-favorite in the ever-growing roster of MCU characters and beyond the franchise, she also has an exciting future of other upcoming films.
-One of those films is the upcoming thriller Don’t Worry Darling, which she will star alongside Harry Styles, Chris Pine, Olivia Wilde and Gemma Chan among others.talesbuzz.com
+One of those films is the upcoming thriller Don’t Worry Darling, which she will star alongside Harry Styles, Chris Pine, Olivia Wilde and Gemma Chan among others.wmleader.com

 Comments / 0